krisograbek/iris-fsml/README.md

+# Description

+This is my first Full Stack Machine Learning Projects.
+You can play with the App directly on [Heroku](https://iris-flask-react.herokuapp.com/)

-## Description
+## Sources

-This is a template repository to build React-Flask applications.
-The code is based on [this tutorial](https://blog.miguelgrinberg.com/post/how-to-create-a-react--flask-project) by Miguel Grinberg
+This repository is bootstraped from [this template](https://github.com/krisograbek/react-flask-template).
+The template itself is based on [this tutorial](https://blog.miguelgrinberg.com/post/how-to-create-a-react--flask-project) by Miguel Grinberg and Create React App.

+The Machine Learning model was trained using the parameters from the "Hands-on Machine Learning" book by Aurelion Geron.
+The code is [here](https://github.com/ageron/handson-ml2/blob/master/04_training_linear_models.ipynb) - cell 63.

+# Running the project

 ## Preparing a Flask API Backend